ILobzhanidze/UniMorph/README.md

 # Summary

-This repository contains UD treebank for Georgian converted into the UniMorph format with Dictionary, which includes tokens from the above-mentioned corpus.
+This repository contains [UD Georgian GLC treebank for Georgian](https://github.com/UniversalDependencies/UD_Georgian-GLC) converted into the UniMorph format with Dictionary.

+Sources
+3013 sentences or 44030 tokens from Wikipedia available at UD_Georgian_GLC.
+Semi-automatically generated using [ud-compatibility script](https://github.com/unimorph/ud-compatibility) and verified.

 Annotator: Irina Lobzhanidze

-Sources
-3013 sentences or 44030 tokens from Wikipedia.
-Semi-automatically generated and verified.

 # License